Drive-thrus banned in Minneapolis

 “Drive-thrus are very important for many people with mobility issues and seniors,” Margot Imdieke Cross, a member of the advisory committee, told the Star Tribune.
 “The city of Minneapolis has to recognize that there are different groups in this community.
 We have different concerns and we all need to be represented.”

-Before the city-wide ban was approved last week, drive-thrus were already banned in 17 of the city’s 23 zoning districts.
-In addition to doing away with drive-thrus, the city is also planning to phase out gas stations, though that will require the widespread adoption of the electric car.
+Before the citywide ban was approved last week, drive-thrus were already banned in 17 of the city’s 23 zoning districts.
+In addition to doing away with drive-thrus, the city is also planning to phase out gas stations, though that will require the widespread adoption of electric cars.